AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 in order to allow proof to succeed (otherwise, there is no guarantee in the proof context that the value read from the port is of the correct type).

-|SPARK| does not have the attribute 'Tail but, often, an equivalent
-proof can be achieved using assert pragmas.
+SPARK 2014 does not have the attribute 'Tail but, often, an equivalent proof can be achieved using assert pragmas.
 Neither is there a direct equivalent of the Always_Valid attribute but the paragma Assume may be used to the same effect.